 PGSs for each phenotype are based on a single, replicated genome-wide association study (GWAS).
 These scores will be updated as sufficiently large GWAS are published for new phenotypes or as updated meta-analyses for existing phenotypes are released.
 Polygenic Score Data and detailed report describing the methods employed and full list of PGSs available in ELSA can be found here.

-For any other questions related to PGSs in ELSA, please please contact the ELSA Team.
+For any other questions related to PGSs in ELSA, please contact the ELSA Team.

-As a resource for researchers, Dr Aysu Okbay, Professor Daniel Benjamin, Professor David Cesarini, and Dr Patrick Turley, in collaboration with colleagues from 11 cohorts, used a consistent methodology to construct PGIs for 47 phenotypes in 11 datasets.
+As a resource for researchers, Dr Aysu Okbay, Professor Daniel Benjamin, Professor David Cesarini, and Dr Patrick Turley, in collaboration with colleagues from 11 cohorts, used a consistent methodology to construct Polygenic indexes (PGIs) for 47 phenotypes in 11 datasets.
 To maximize the PGIs’ prediction accuracies, PGIs were constructed using genome-wide association studies—some of which are novel—from multiple data sources, including 23andMe and UK Biobank.
 It is hoped that these PGIs would present a theoretical framework to help interpret analyses involving PGIs; thus, the PGIs for 47 phenotypes excluding the data from the ELSA study along a user guide, can be downloaded from the link.

 1 So, H. C. & Sham, P. C. Improving polygenic risk prediction from summary statistics by an empirical Bayes approach.
 Scientific reports 7, 41262, doi:10.1038/srep41262 (2017).